 - Jesus was persecuted and lived a homeless vagabond yet obviously had faith.

-A pain-free comfortable life awaits any who accept Jesus as Lord and Savior, have enough faith, trust God enough and somehow live without sin’ is a lie from the pits of Hell.
+A pain-free comfortable life awaits any who accept Jesus as Lord and Savior, have enough faith, trust God enough, and somehow live without sin’ is a lie from the pits of Hell.

 Trusting God in all circumstances does not lead to a comfortable life.

 Not there right?!?!?
-Trusting God’s will does not ensure a happy comfortable life and yet, Jesus Trusted God.
+Trusting God’s will does not ensure a happy comfortable life and yet, Jesus trusted God.

 Jesus came to Earth knowing that life would be hard.
 He came with an eternal perspective.
 Life is short and hard, but eternity is worth the struggle.

-Do you live this life with an eternal perspective?
+Honestly, I wish I knew how to trust God completely.
 What I know is trusting God day by day is about believing and living out Proverbs 3:5-6

-Trust in and rely confidently on the Lord with all your heart
+“Trust in and rely confidently on the Lord with all your heart

 Jesus knew scripture.
 He quoted right here so I know he memorized it.

-Trusting God is about praying, you can even pray to trust God more, to know God’s will and walk in it.
+Trusting God is about praying, you can even pray to trust God more, to know God’s will, and walk in it.

 If God allows hard things into my life I need to trust Him, not trusting God will only steal my peace.

-A Prayer to Trust the Will of God and Be Still like Jesus
+A Prayer to Trust the Will of God

 I want to be like You.
-I hear you say, over and over again “Be Still, quit striving or fighting God about the hard parts of life”.
+I hear you say, over and over again, “Be still, quit striving or fighting God about the hard parts of life”.
 But, Jesus, that’s so hard.
 I don’t understand and I really want to understand.
 We’ve been in this place of wrestling over and over again.